Abstract analogues of flux as symplectic invariants: Blowing up

 \begin{lemma} In terms of \eqref{eq:blowup-cohomology}, the (small) quantum product $x \ast y$ can be described as follows.
 If $x$ or $y$ lie in $H^*(M;R)$, the product agrees with the classical cup product.
 The same is true if $x \in u^j H^*(N;R)$, $y \in u^k H^*(N;R)$ with $j+k < r$.
 Finally, we have a modified version of \eqref{eq:gitler}:

 \end{lemma}

 \begin{proof}[Proof of Lemma \ref{th:qh-blowup}] Take an almost complex structure which, near $D$, is the product of the standard (toric K{\"a}hler) structure on $B^{\mathit{toy}}$ and a compatible almost complex structure on $N$ with no pseudo-holomorphic spheres in it.
-Then, any pseudo-holomorphic curve in $B$ either intersects $D$ nonnegatively or is contained in a fibre of the projection $D \rightarrow N$.
-Our assumption says that the first kind of curves contribute trivially to the quantum product, and the contribution of the second kind is as in the previously discussed toy model case \eqref{eq:toy-quantum-gitler}, with the formal parameter $\hbar^{\omega_B(Z)}$ re-inserted. \end{proof}